-U lse Designatio n SR 1 SR 2 MR 1 MR 2 TAC Minimum Lot Size 55,000 sq ft 20,000 sq ft NA NA NA Setback from Lot Line 15 f t 25 ft Separation Between Principal Buildings 30 ft Setback from Road A building shall at a minimum be set back 75 feet from near edge of the pave highway and 50 feet from near edge of the pavement of a public highway oth highway, provided that no building shall be within a public highway right of wa Façade Each building shall be encouraged to have a facade painted in white, or painted or stained in a shade of brown, gray, green, dark barn red or a subdued natural shade or covered with native or cultured stone.
+U lse Designatio n SR 1 SR 2 MR 1 MR 2 TAC Minimum Lot Size 55,000 sq ft 20,000 sq ft NA NA NA Setback from Lot Line 15 f t 25 ft Separation Between Principal Buildings 30 ft Setback from Road A building shall at a minimum be set back 75 feet from near edge of the pavement of a highway and 50 feet from near edge of the pavement of a public highway other than a highway, provided that no building shall be within a public highway right of way.
+Façade Each building shall be encouraged to have a facade painted in white, or painted or stained in a shade of brown, gray, green, dark barn red or a subdued natural shade or covered with native or cultured stone.
 Unpainted aluminum roofing shall be discouraged.
 Screening Each building visible from a public highway shall be encouraged to be attractively landscaped in relation to such highway or substantially screened from such highway.
 Such landscaping or screening shall be by preservation of natural cover or planting of native species of vegetation.
-Parking 2 off-street spaces per dwelling unit 2 off-street spaces per dwelling unit 1.5 off-street spaces per dwelling unit and such parking to be located on not more than two sides of a building 1.5 off-street spaces per dwelling unit 1 off-street space per dwelling unit Access Each building shal of the NYS Town I • • ufficient to comply with Section 280-a Floor Area - Ground Floor Each principal buil ding shall have a m inimum ground f loor area of 350 s quare feet.
+Parking 2 off-street spaces per dwelling unit 1 off-street space per dwelling unit Access Each building shal of the NYS Town I building building bublic highway su ufficient to comply with Section 280-a Floor Area - Ground Floor Each principal buil ding shall have a m inimum ground f loor area of 350 s quare feet.
 Height e of a height above projections above t eater than 40 fee t, excluding cupolas,